 Back in Rome and Turina, relatives of repatriated Italian soldiers chanted, ‘Viva Menelik.
 Viva Taytu’.

 Later, Ferrari called one model TAYTU VIVA.
 Italy minted a Taytu and Menelik coin.
 Farmers, rich Italians, the US, Portugal, France and England opposed this.
 ‘We are not giving a best car a negro woman’s name, regardless of her genius and generosity.’

 I cannot speak for all Ethiopian chiefs; some would have meted out rough justice for treachery and rapacity: for most of a decade, Italians had run rampant in the area that would later become the separate nation of Eritrea.

 In their 1896 treatment of Italian captives, Emperor Menelik II (Atse or Negus Menelik) and Queen Taytu (Itege) were, however, humanitarian role models for all time.
 As for that racist Italian minister, Atse captured him and sent him back to Italy without a scratch upon him.

 More on this topic later in this post.
-I interrupt now with an account of my experience of 125th Adwa Victory Day celebrations in 2021 at a traditional cultural Amhara restaurant.
+First, let me tell you about 125th Adwa Victory Day celebrations in 2021 at a traditional cultural Amhara restaurant.
 Then I look at recent injustices against Addis Ababa citizens.

 Soramba Cultural Restaurant Celebration